alidcast/druid.js/README.md

 🚧 Under Construction 🚧

+explain why you wrap existing/tested frameworks rather than creating your own ecosystem

 With Druid, you can create Node.js API completely focused on your database `enitites`.

 We're able to streamline this process for you by leveraging the brilliance of [Graphql](https://graphql.org/), which elimiates the need for tying together disparate routes and controllers.
 Instead, Druid autoloads all your `database` and `graphql` logic based on preconfigured paths.
 This way, we can elimate all boilerplate required to setup a Node.js API and you can focus on the logic that's unique to your application.

-Druid is built on top of [apolo-server](https://github.com/apollographql/apollo-server) (for responding to Graphql requests) and [objection.js](https://github.com/Vincit/objection.js/) (for querying your database).

-As an added benefit, we have built-in support for Authentication (Jwt) and Testing (Jest).
+As an added benefit, we have built-in support for Authentication and Testing.

 But anyway, enough talk, here's a brief look at how your APIs will look like going forward: